 Every legitimate business website has a landing page that is meant to entice readers into navigating the site further.
 A user that just bounces off the page is not valuable for your business.
 Like the rest of your website copy, the content has to be informative but it has to be concise (2-3 sentences max).
-Keeping this simple principles in mind when creating copy will take you/your business a long way:

 - Keep it concise